Diverse as the communities we serve

 The Diversity Committee is chaired by Odell Horton and includes the Firm’s chair of Professional Personnel Recruiting Committee, Jeff Yussman.
-The other members of the Diversity Committee are: Larry Crawford, Karen Greenwell, Bill Hollander, Carl Horneman, Don Kelly and Sara Veeneman.
+The other members of the Diversity Committee are: Karen Greenwell, Carl Horneman, and Don Kelly.

 Wyatt Pipeline Building Initiatives

 Wyatt is actively involved in several initiatives aimed at increasing the number of minorities entering the profession of law:

-- Wyatt recently created a $15,000 scholarship for minority law students in honor of our former partner, Dr. Benjamin L. Hooks at the University of Memphis Cecil C. Humphreys School of Law.
+- Wyatt created a $15,000 scholarship for minority law students in honor of our former partner, Dr. Benjamin L. Hooks at the University of Memphis Cecil C. Humphreys School of Law.
 Dr. Hooks was the former Executive Director of the NAACP, and joined Wyatt to assist the Firm’s clients with diversity initiatives.
 He received the Presidential Medal of Freedom, the nation’s highest civilian honor in 2007.
 Dr. Hooks remained a member of our Firm until his passing in early 2010.